Daniel Mucida, Ph.D.

 The human intestinal mucosae, with an area of about 300 square meters, form the largest body surface exposed to the outside world.
-Within the gut, an estimated 10 trillion commensal bacteria reside, and each day, about 100 grams of dietary protein passes through.
+An estimated 10 trillion commensal bacteria reside within the gut, and each day, about 100 grams of dietary protein passes through.
 Although the majority of these potential antigens are harmless, the intestine is a major entry point for viruses, pathogenic bacteria, fungi, and parasites.

 To mediate immunity over such a large and active area, the intestine contains more lymphocytes than the rest of the human body.
 These cells must act rapidly and efficiently to protect the gut, while also avoiding unregulated or excessive immune responses that could lead to allergies and severe inflammatory bowel diseases.
 In a healthy gut, the immune system strikes a balance between responsiveness and tolerance.

 Mucida studies the mechanisms behind these two competing immunological functions, and what happens when either is compromised.
 His lab is testing the hypothesis that distinct signals from lymphocytes’ spatial niches within intestinal tissue determine these cells’ pro- or anti-inflammatory activity.
 Currently, the nature of such environmental cues and the mechanisms by which they influence immune cells’ adaptation are not well understood.